A man's guilt becomes an obsession.

 | A Shadow of Guilt

 Cheri’s shattered and broken body did not test the strength of the pallbearers.
 The minister prayed for her soul, her friends mourned her loss, and then the earth received her.
-On the surface everything was as it should be, but for her husband, Will.
-For him nothing had changed . . . nothing.
+On the surface everything was as it should be, but for her husband, Will, for him there was nothing but living with the guilt.

 He chose to walk home from the cemetery, vowing never to ride inside a car again.
 It was a good vow, a vow he intended to keep.
 Besides, the distance between Cheri’s new bed, and her old, was only a few short miles, and the afternoon was mild.
 He lowered his head to hide his shame, and then started off.